 What is now Napa’s most intriguing tasting salon and “private club” (The Reserve at Meadowood, aside) is the Red Room featuring the color red to the max.
 Red velvet drapes the walls and ceiling, plush red couches await seductively and borrowing from the theme of their Crystal Room, there is a crystal chandelier here (not red!).
 This member’s only club allows members to enjoy a wine available only to a select few as well as the use of this part of the winery.
 Non members may reserve a private tasting in the Red Room called the Red Room Privé tasting.

-A unique interactive exhibit is the Corridor of Senses – a row of objects that allow you to touch and smell your way through the wine world.
+This unique interactive exhibit is a row of objects that allow you to touch and smell your way through the wine world.
 Particularly of interest are the smell displays – some of the most prominent smells in wines are isolated and available for you to guess as to what they are.
 Aromas such as raspberry, coffee, truffles and much more are lined up along this corridor.
 Don’t look at the ID above the display – try to guess before checking!